davidmarquis/redisq/README.md

 What is this?
 -------------

-RedisQ is a Java implementation of a queue that uses Redis as a backend.
+RedisQ is a Java implementation of a distributed message queue that uses Redis as a backend.
 It has the following features:

- - **Multiple consumers per queue**: Each queue can have multiple consumer clients consuming messages at their own rate.
+ - **Multiple consumers per message queue**: Each queue can have multiple consumer clients  messages at their own rate.
  - **Single or multi-threaded consumers**: Each consumer can be either single threaded or multi threaded.
  - **Distributed processing**: Multiple clients/processes/nodes can consume messages from a queue in parallel.
  - **Reliable delivery**: Each consumer on a queue will receive each message.
  - **Pluggable queue/dequeue algorithms**: By default, FIFO is used, but this is pluggable (see below).
  - **Sequential delivery**: Optionally, consumers can be configured to use a locking mechanism on a queue to make sure each message is delivered in order.
  - **Configurable payload serialization**: Out of the box, JAXB XML, JSON and String serializers are available.
  - **Optional pluggable retry strategies**: By default, consumers do not retry consumption.
 A pluggable mechanism exists to enable retry schemes when consuming messages.
  - **High performance**: Hey, it's Redis!

 High level concepts